Jhadinger/Jhadinger/README.md

 ## Hi there 👋

 Learning more about data and what to do with it.
-I started with Excel, I've been focused on SQL/R, and next I'll be jumping into to Python for data analytics.
+I started with Excel, I've been focused on SQL/R, and next I'll be jumping into Python for data analytics.

 <!--
 **Jhadinger/Jhadinger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.